Table of contents

 API Structure #

-The API is structured into four categories: Health, Providers, Messages and Streams.
+The API is structured into five main categories: Health, Providers, Messages, Threads and Streams.

 Health #